 If you travel to the Netherlands, you may need a visa.
 Whether you need a visa, and which visa, depends among other things on your nationality.
 And whether you want to stay in the Netherlands for shorter or longer than 90 days.

 We recommend you to check on this platform if you require a visa or not.

 An application for a Schengen visa or an airport transit visa for the Netherlands is usually processed within 15 days.
-In some cases, however, it could take up to 45 days.
+In some cases, however, it could take up from 45 days up to several months.